nmap/npcap/README.md

 NPcapHelper.exe          packetWin7\Helper        the helper program for `Admin-only mode`, will run under Administrator rights
 ```

+## For softwares that uses Npcap loopback feature

+Npcap's loopback adapter device is based on **Microsoft KM-TEST Loopback Adapter (Microsoft Loopback Adapter)**, it is an Ethernet adapter, and Npcap has changed its behavior and rename it to **"Npcap Loopback Adapter"**, to make it see the real loopback traffic only, the traffic captured by original WinPcap will not appear here.

+The IP address of "Npcap Loopback Adapter" is usually like **169.254.x.x**, however, this is totally meaningless, softwares using Npcap should view this interface's IP address as **127.0.0.1** (IPv4) and **::1** (IPv6).
+This work can't be done by Npcap because Windows forbids any IP address to be configured as 127.0.0.1, it's reserved.

+The MAC address of "Npcap Loopback Adapter" is usually like **02:00:4C:4F:4F:50**, however, this is meaningless too, softwares using Npcap should think this interface doesn't own a MAC address, as the loopback traffic never goes to link layer.
+For softwares using Npcap to capture loopback traffic, the MAC addresses in captured data will be all zeros.
+For softwares using Npcap to send loopback traffic, any MAC addresses can be specified as they will be ignored.
+But notice that ether_type in Ethernet header should be set correctly, only **IPv4** and **IPv6** are accepted, other values like ARP will be ignored.
+(You don't need an ARP request for loopback interface)

+The MTU of "Npcap Loopback Adapter" is hard-coded to **65536** by Npcap, softwares using Npcap should get this value automatically and no special handling needed.
+This value is determined by myself and doesn't mean Windows loopback stack can only support packet size as large as **65536**.
+So don't feel weird if you have captured packets whose size are larger than it.

+Don't try to make OID requests to "Npcap Loopback Adapter" except **OID_GEN_MAXIMUM_TOTAL_SIZE** (MTU), these requests will succeed as other adapters, but they are only meaningful for NDIS adapters and Npcap doesn't even use the NDIS way to handle the loopback traffic.
+The only handled OID request by Npcap is **OID_GEN_MAXIMUM_TOTAL_SIZE**: If you query its value, you will always get **65550 (65536 + 14)**, if you try to set its value, the operation will always fail.

+To conclude, a software that wants to support Npcap loopback feature should do these steps:

+* Detect "Npcap Loopback Adapter"'s presence, by reading registry value at: .
+If "Npcap Loopback Adapter" exsits, then perform the following steps.
+* Modify the IP address of "Npcap Loopback Adapter" to **127.0.0.1** (IPv4) and **::1** (IPv6).
+* Modify the MAC address of "Npcap Loopback Adapter" to all zeros.
+* If you use [**IP Helper API**](https://msdn.microsoft.com/en-us/library/aa366073.aspx) to get adapter list, you will get an interface named like **"Loopback Pseudo-Interface 1"**, this interface is a dummy interface by Microsoft and can't be seen in NDIS layer.
+It also takes the 127.0.0.1 IP address.
+A good practise for softwares is that merge the "Npcap Loopback Adapter" and "Loopback Pseudo-Interface 1" into one, like what I have implemented for Nmap.
+* Don't make use of OID requests for "Npcap Loopback Adapter" except **OID_GEN_MAXIMUM_TOTAL_SIZE** requests.

 ## Build

 * wpcap.dll needs to be built using **Visual Studio 2005**.